Skip to content

 • "stable": The item changes rarely (e.g., user profile, timezone).

-MindRoom preserves the merged enrichment block exactly as rendered for the live request.
+MindRoom preserves persisted enrichment exactly as rendered for the live request.
 Use stable keys and deterministic hook output when you want later replays and cache keys to line up cleanly.

 Adding enrichment items